rigtorp/awesome-modern-cpp/README.md

 * [modern-cpp-template](https://github.com/filipdutescu/modern-cpp-template) - A template for modern C++ projects using CMake, Clang-Format, CI, unit testing and more, with support for downstream inclusion.
 * [cpp_starter_project](https://github.com/lefticus/cpp_starter_project/) - A template CMake project to get you started with C++ and tooling.
 * [Pitchfork](https://github.com/vector-of-bool/pitchfork) - Pitchfork is a Set of C++ Project Conventions.
+* [Project-Template](https://github.com/genyleap/Project-Template) - A template for modern C++ projects with useful features for developing cross-platform products.

 ## Libraries